alaurenson/Shantou-2018/Project/readme.md

 - Place each ID on a new line
 - Remove all spaces and columns

 You can do this in your text editor, OR you can use bash commands.
 The file MUST look like this though - if it's in the wrong format, the rest of this won't work.

+### Use all commands on each of the three TransDecoder files.
+Use the same ogmod.txt file each time.

 **The bash commands**
 ```